 Use of Software is governed by the terms and conditions of the End User License Agreement.
 The diagnostic tool should not be initially operated until the End User License Agreement is read.
 Use of the device acknowledges your acceptance of the End User License Agreement.
-The Snap-on Incorporated Software End User License Agreement is available at: https://eula.snapon.com/diagnostics
+The Snap-on Incorporated Software End User License Agreement may be provided with the diagnostic tool, and is available at: https://eula.snapon.com/diagnostics